PRASHETHAA/FittingBinomialDistribution/README.md

 # Output :

 # Results :
-Thus, fitting poisson distribution for the given frequencey distribution is verified.
+Thus, fitting Binomial distribution for the given frequencey distribution is verified.